NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 \int_1^e\log x\operatorname dx.
 $$

-Well, $$\log x$$ is definitely not hidden among the entries in our table of easy integrals of known functions.
-Then you might suspect you can solve this integral by substitution.
-Let's try.
+Well, $$\log x$$ is definitely not hidden among the entries of our table of easy integrals of known functions.
+Then you might think to try and solve this integral by substitution.
+Let's try that.
 I guess that one of the most reasonable substitution that might come to mind would be to define $$u(x) = e^{-x}$$, so that $$\operatorname du = -e^{-x}\operatorname dx$$.
 Then, recalling our recipe for taking integrals of composite functions (that is, *integration by substitution*), we have that

 $$
 \int_1^e\log x\operatorname dx = -\int_0^{1}ue^{-u}\operatorname du.
 $$

-Argh...it doesn't seem we've made much of a progress, does it?
-Maybe you could try other substitutions, bit I can ensure you it son't lead anywhere easily, unless you really really know your good old Gamma functions.
+It doesn't seem we've made much of a progress, does it?
+Maybe you could try other substitutions, bit I can assure you it wouldn't lead anywhere easily, unless you really really know your good old Gamma functions.

-Clearly, however, it's not possible to transform the integral of $$\log x$$ in a form that can simply be integrated by inspection.
+Clearly, it's not possible to transform the integral of $$\log x$$ in a form that can simply be integrated by inspection.
 And that is bad, as this is such a simple function that its integral is ubiquitous in essentially any field of science - from the definition of entropy in physics, to surprisal in information theory and information content in machine learning.

 What shall we do then?
 Should we give up mathematics and go do something else?

 We're in luck today, as here enters the star of the show: